-Are you looking for easy to reach ski resorts?
+Are you looking for easy-to-reach ski resorts?
 Our ski experts have deciphered the best ski resorts with short transfers, from Whistler in Canada to Spain’s Sierra Nevada and Megève in France.
-As a result, ski resorts near airports make weekend getaways worthwhile and maximise your time on the slopes.
-Combining superb skiing for all levels and easy access, these are our top picks for ski resorts with short transfers in Europe and North America.
+As a result, ski resorts near airports in Europe make weekend getaways worthwhile and maximise your time on the slopes.
+Combining superb skiing for all levels and easy access, these are our top picks for ski resorts with short transfers and near airports in Europe and North America.

 Verbier’s animated atmosphere makes it a playground for the young – and the young at heart – with fun bars for when the sun sets.
 On the mountain, head to Le Mouton Noir for drinks on the sun terrace with incredible views.
 Back in Verbier, sip bubbles at The King’s Champagne Bar or listen to live bands at Farinet.
 Verbier ski resort is just one hour from the airport.

 St. Anton has a reputation as one of the Alps’ finest resorts and for good reason.
-As one of Europe’s snowiest spots, St Anton’s extensive network of pistes in the Arlberg ski area tend to have fantastic conditions.
-With efficient lifts and a mixture of slopes, intermediates and advanced skiers will find many runs to keep them entertained.
+As one of Europe’s snowiest spots, St Anton’s extensive network of pistes in the Arlberg ski area tends to have fantastic conditions.
+With efficient lifts and a mixture of slopes, intermediates, and advanced skiers will find many runs to keep them entertained.

-In town there are luxurious hotels, chalets and restaurants, not to mention the renowned après.
-At half past three everyday, the Final Countdown summons revellers into the MooserWirt.
+In town, there are luxurious hotels, chalets, and restaurants, not to mention the renowned après.
+At half past three every day, the Final Countdown summons revelers into the MooserWirt.
 While next door’s Krazy Kanguruh also entices skiers with a large open-air dance floor and sun terrace.
 St. Anton ski resort is just one hour and 20 minutes from the airport, making it one of the best ski resorts with short transfers.

 Set in the heart of the Three Valleys ski area, Courchevel is a popular ski destination for British visitors.
 Made up of four villages, the higher you go, the more exclusive the village.
 Intermediate skiers will be kept busy by long cruisy blue runs around the village, while beginners can learn on confidence-boosting greens.
 Snow hounds should head to the challenging Saulire couloirs.
 With a 38-degree gradient, they are claimed to be the most difficult runs in the world.

-La Clusaz is one of the closest ski resorts to Geneva.
+La Clusaz is one of the closest ski resorts to Geneva and easy to reach.
 Despite its convenient location, the attractive resort of La Clusaz remains largely undiscovered.
 The 132km of pisted slopes are best suited to beginners and intermediates.
 More advanced skiers should explore the off-piste challenges around La Balme.
 Thanks to the altitude of the higher slopes and extensive snow-making on the lower slopes, it’s snow-sure for a weekend trip.

 La Clusaz has a traditional atmosphere with excellent Savoyard restaurants.
 A family-friendly resort, it tends to be quieter during the week.
 As it’s easily accessible from Geneva and Annecy, there’s a buzz in town at the weekend.
 La Clusaz ski resort is just one hour from the airport so is one of the easiest ski resorts to get to.

-At 8,178 acres, Whistler is the largest ski area in North America and caters for all ages and abilities.
-Thrill seekers can head to the summit of Whistler mountain, which gives you access to some of the most challenging double black runs in the world.
+At 8,178 acres, Whistler is the largest ski area in North America and caters to all ages and abilities.
+Thrill seekers can head to the summit of Whistler Mountain, which gives you access to some of the most challenging double black runs in the world.
 Additionally, Whistler is well-known for its fantastic powder skiing.
 Take a heli-skiing excursion with a guide and uncover fresh, fluffy snow.

-There are lots of ski resorts near airports for you to enjoy.
-For more information about ski resorts with short transfers start your ski holiday search or speak to ski experts on 0207 471 7700.
+There are lots of ski resorts near airports in Europe for you to enjoy.
+For more information about ski resorts with short transfers that are easy to reach, start your ski holiday search or speak to ski experts on 0207 471 7700.